 Behavioral Health Care Manager

-The behavioral health care manager coordinates the overall effort of the group and ensures effective communication among team members.
-Behavioral health care managers are typically nurses, psychologists, social workers or licensed counselors, but the ability to perform the tasks that need to be completed is much more important than one's credentials.
+The Behavioral Health Care Manager (BHCM) coordinates the group and ensures effective communication among team members.
+BHCMs are typically nurses, psychologists, social workers or licensed counselors; however, the ability to perform, assign, and plan out the tasks that need to be completed is much more important than credentials one holds.

-A behavioral health care manager is a behavioral health professional, typically a counselor, clinical social worker, psychologist or psychiatric nurse, who performs all of the care management tasks including offering psychotherapy when that is part of the treatment plan.
-A behavioral health care manager is not the same as a case manager or a behavioral health consultant (Which Flavor of Integrated Care? describes the difference between collaborative care and the behavioral health consultant model).
+A BHCM is a behavioral health professional, typically a counselor, clinical social worker, psychologist, or psychiatric nurse, who performs all the care management tasks including psychotherapy when that is part of the treatment plan.
+A BHCM is not the same as a case manager or a behavioral health consultant Which Flavor of Integrated Care? describes the difference between collaborative care and the behavioral health consultant model).

-Some behavioral health care manager duties and responsibilities can be assigned to other members of the care team; however, behvavioral health care managers on a collaborative care team need to build a unique set of clinical skills specific to practicing in primary care and other healthcare settings.
+Some BHCM duties and responsibilities can be assigned to other members of the care team.
+However, BHCMs on a collaborative care team need to build a unique set of clinical skills specific to practicing in primary care and other healthcare settings.